 That in itself is useful because you can get inspiration for topic ideas from the current or recent covers of magazines,

 But what's even more fun is finding out what's coming up in the months ahead.

 Magazines plan their editorial content in advance.
 The way to find out what's in their editorial plan is by getting your hands on the magazine's media kit.

 First of all, let me explain what a media kit is.
 A media kit is an information packet that publishers prepare for potential advertisers.
 It's prepared to attract advertisers.

-You'll get information in the media kit about how many people they reach, how many readers they have. what are the demographics of their readers, such as age, gender, and geographical location.
+You'll get information in the media kit about how many people they reach, how many readers they have. and what the demographics of their readers are, such as age, gender, and geographical location.

 And sometimes they have other information as well, like what are the interests of their readers and also a description of what the publication is about, its philosophies, what kinds of audience, it attracts, and so on.